Let’s take a brief moment to talk about terminology here, so you don’t go getting yourself all tied up in knots:

 Whatchalookinat?

-After each of these where a recompile is applied, you should see the inner proc/statement in the BlitzCache results, but not the outer proc.
+After each of these where a recompile is applied, you should see the inner proc/statement in the BlitzCache results, but not the outer procedure.

 It’s important to understand behavior like this, because recompile hints are most often used to help investigate parameter sniffing issues.
 If it’s taking place in nested stored procedure calls, you may find yourself with a bunch of extra work to do or needing to re-focus your use of recompile hints.